BhaktiMore18/DockQuest/README.md

 “You don’t run the container.
 You become the container.”

 Every command gets you closer.
-Think, explore, try — that’s all it takes.
+Think, explore, try, that’s all it takes.

 **The flag is yours to find.
 Good luck!**